liamdebeasi/ng-router-demo/README.md

 6. Identify the "DOM Nodes" and "JS event listeners" sections.
 7. Click the "Go to inner" link.
 8. Click the "Go back" link.
 9. Repeat steps 7 and 8 several times.
 Observe that the "DOM Nodes" and "JS event listeners" graphs eventually form a saw tooth pattern.
+Note: You may need to click quickly for the saw tooth pattern to appear.

 ![Screenshot of Performance Monitor showing the reported issue](./perf-monitor.png)